ricardocardn/BlockMatrixMultiplication/README.md

 # <b>ParaBlock</b>: Parallel Tile Matrix Multiplication

-This Java library provides implementations for matrix operations in parallel and distributed computing environments.
-You'll find bellow some explanations for the different components of the library, starting by the model definition, where matrices it-self are defined.
+This Java library provides implementations for matrix operations in parallel and distributed computing environments, making use of java executor services and even HazelCast, to deploy the work in a cluster of machines.
+You'll find below some explanations for the different components of the library, starting with the model definition, where matrices themselves are defined.

 ## Matrices